Data apportionment reference

 Settlement points

 Settlement points are points representing the population density of a location.
 Settlement points are unique because they are weighted.
 They represent where people live within the standard geography unit, and they assign a weight to the point based on how many people likely live there.
-In contrast, Census centroids are broader measures that summarize the population of a standard geography—if the polygon you draw intersects with the centroid, the data for the whole geography is scooped into the data returned for your polygon.
+In contrast, census centroids are broader measures that summarize the population of a standard geography—if the polygon you draw intersects with the centroid, the data for the whole geography is scooped into the data returned for your polygon.
 This means the data summarizes the entire geographic unit, even if your polygon only intersects with it a little bit.

 Esri uses a few methods for plotting settlement points, depending on the country.
 To learn about the methodologies, see How data apportionment works.